Silver State 50/50

 50K: Once you arrive at the split with the 50M course 1.9 miles below Peavine aid, you will head left, running away from the trees, crossing a couple of streams.
 About a half-mile later, you will encounter “PRIVATE PROPERTY/NO TRESPASSING” warning signs.
 Keep running.
 You will soon see a gate to your right, leading onto private property.
 TURN AWAY FROM THE GATE, MAKING A HARD LEFT at a pine tree (there will be blue arrows and blue ribbon indicating this direction).
 You will quickly, within a several dozen steps, turn around the corner, following the single blue ribboning, toward the former site of the Ranch Creek aid station.
 Stay on the main road, and in about two miles you will come upon the Sandy Hill aid station.
 It is approximately a three-mile climb from Sandy Hill back up to Peavine aid.
 Once you leave Peavine aid station at mile 20, you will quickly veer right only a few hundred yards from the aid station and take a rocky road that is located BENEATH and runs parallel to the main Peavine maintenance road that you traveled up earlier in the morning on your first visit to Peavine aid.
 At two different points the parallel road will criss-cross the maintenance road you traveled up earlier in the day.
 Chalk and arrows will help you negotiate these quick “criss-crosses” before you drop to your right into the “Bowl” approximately two miles after you’ve left Peavine aid on your return.

-HALF-MARATHON: At Three Trees Trail, about 2.5 miles from Radio Towers aid station, follow the orange ribbon and turn left, and up, which will take you to a meandering singletrack of a mile to the Ridgeview aid station.
-Ridgeview aid personnel, along with orange ribbons, will direct you from the aid station for your return to the finish.
+HALF-MARATHON: At Three Trees Trail, about 2.5 miles from Radio Towers aid station, follow the ORANGE ribbon and turn left, and up, which will take you to a meandering singletrack of a mile to the Ridgeview aid station.
+Ridgeview aid personnel, along with red ribbons, will direct you from the aid station for your return to the finish.
 We will have a monitor at the Three Trees intersection to direct half-marathoners to make this turn.
 The monitor will direct 50M and 50K runners to proceed straight.

 50M Aid Stations: